gravitational/teleport/docs/4.3/admin-guide.md

 DEBU [PROC:1]    Setup Proxy: Reverse tunnel proxy and web proxy listen on the same port, multiplexing is on. service/service.go:1944
 ```

+!!! tip "Load Balancers"

+    The setup above also works even if the cluster uses multiple proxies behind
+    a load balancer (LB) or a DNS entry with multiple values.
+This works by
+    the node establishing a tunnel to _every_ proxy.
+This requires that an LB
+    uses round-robin or a similar balancing algorithm.
+Do not use sticky load
+    balancing algorithms (a.k.a. "session affinity") with Teleport proxies.

 ## Labeling Nodes

 In addition to specifying a custom nodename, Teleport also allows for the